What Is The Difference Between Wavefront And Wavelet

 Wavefronts interact with media in various ways, including reflection, refraction, diffraction, and scattering.
 When a wavefront encounters a boundary or obstacle, these interactions can alter the wave’s direction, speed, and intensity.
 Understanding these interactions is essential for designing optical systems, acoustical environments, and other applications involving wave propagation.

-ALSO READ:Β Relation Between Wavelength And Energy
+ALSO READ:Β Difference Between Sexual Offender And Sexual Predator

 Applications